akkountrekover20/tcp-wrapper-country-filter/README.md

 ### Prerequisites

-This script relies on `geoiplookup`, if it is not installed then the script will log and error and `accept` the connection.
+This script relies on `geoiplookup`, if it is not installed then the script will log an error and `accept` the connection, even if the default [`ACTION`](src/country-filter.sh#L26) is `DENY`.
+Without this ALL connections would be blocked including your own (which would be bad)

 #### Installing the Prerequisites